- raw blend maca powder*

-ROAR maca is traditionally grown single origin in the mountain region of Huánuco 5000 meters above sea level by a small farming community that have eaten this amazing food for millenia.
-These families are supported through a co-operitive approach which ensures they get fair prices, are taught traditional farming techniques of rotating crops, looking after the land and producing organic agriculture of the highest quality.
+ROAR maca is traditionally grown single origin in the mountain regions of Huánuco and Junin 3600-4200 meters above sea level by 8 farming families that have eaten this amazing food for millenia.
+These families are supported through a co-operative approach which ensures they get fair prices, the next generations are taught traditional farming techniques of rotating crops, looking after the land and producing organic agriculture of the highest quality.
 Investment in local infrastruture and education is also put back into the community with profits made and help provided to these farmers to process their products in a high standard facility so that they can add value and gain maximum value back for their crops.

 The Andean peoples have used maca for millennia as a natural health food and medicine, with studies currently being carried out to examine exactly what is so magic about maca and the macamides contained within them.
 Maca can come in 3 colours – white/yellow, red and black – which each have slightly differing potencies and are prized for slightly different things by the Peruvian people, with black being considered the most potent and white/yellow the least and a good place to start on for many people wanting to try maca for the first time.